 As new investors start to get the hang of various investment terms, a question asked often is about the difference between index funds and ETFs (Exchange Traded Funds).
-The follow-up question is usually around how to decide which one to invest in.
+The follow-up question is usually about how to decide which one to invest in.
 In this article, I'll be breaking it all down!

 Index fund vs ETF: What to know